d3/d3-array/README.md

 var bisectDate = d3.bisector(function(d, x) { return d.date - x; }).right;
 ```

-And then applied as `bisectDate(data, new Date(2011, 1, 2))`, returning an index.
+And then applied as *bisectDate*(*array*, *date*), returning an index.
 Note that the comparator is always passed the search value *x* as the second argument.
 Use a comparator rather than an accessor if you want values to be sorted in an order different than natural order, such as in descending rather than ascending order.

 <a name="bisector_left" href="#bisector_left">#</a> <i>bisector</i>.<b>left</b>(<i>array</i>, <i>x</i>[, <i>lo</i>[, <i>hi</i>]]) [<>](https://github.com/d3/d3-array/blob/master/src/bisector.js#L6 "Source")